gkapfham/virtualmutationanalysis/README.md

 ## Troubleshooting

 If you are unable to compile the paper with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.
+Feedback is welcomed and appreciated!